meta-llama/llama-recipes/tools/benchmarks/llm_eval_harness/meta_eval_reproduce/README.md

 Given the extensive number of tasks available (12 for pretrained models and 30 for instruct models), this tutorial will focus on tasks that overlap with the popular Huggingface 🤗 [Open LLM Leaderboard v2](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard), such as BBH and MMLU-Pro for pretrained models, and Math-Hard, IFeval, GPQA, and MMLU-Pro for instruct models.
 This tutorial serves as an example to demonstrate the reproduction process.
 The implementation will be based on the Huggingface 🤗 [leaderboard implementation](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks/leaderboard) and make necessary modifications to use our eval prompts and reproduce our reported metrics in [Meta Llama website](https://llama.meta.com/).

-**NOTE**: There are many differences in terms of the eval configurations and prompts between this tutorial implementation and Huggingface 🤗 [leaderboard implementation](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks/leaderboard), eg, we use Chain-of-Thought(COT) prompts while Huggingface leaderboard does not, so the result numbers can not be apple to apple compared.
+**NOTE**: There are many differences in terms of the eval configurations and prompts between this tutorial implementation and Huggingface 🤗 [leaderboard implementation](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks/leaderboard).
+For example, we use Chain-of-Thought(COT) prompts while Huggingface leaderboard does not, so the result numbers can not be apple to apple compared.

 ### Create task yaml